miachom/PhylogicNDT/tRCC_runs/README.md

 Make sure that the column headings are exactly the same to what PhylogicNDT example data or else there will be error while running!

+# Example run

 ## Clustering and calculating CCFs

 `./PhylogicNDT.py Cluster -i your_run_name -ni 1000 -sif /path/to/.sif --maf_input_type calc_ccf`

+This generates files such as "mut_ccfs.txt" and "cluster_ccfs.txt" reuired for building trees

 ## Building trees